meghprkh/oldblog/source/_posts/Adventures-with-the-Meson-Build-System-and-a-GTK-Playground.md

 A GTK Playground / A starter kit
 ------------------------------------------
 Ever want to prototype some mockup without fiddling with your main application?
 I created a small playground which I use for creating prototypes https://github.com/meghprkh/valagtk .
 You can simply open [Glade][5], create your prototype and add some interactivity using [GtkTemplate][4] in your Vala code and BOOM!
 This uses the Meson build system to give you an easy-to-extend starter along with super-fast builds.

+Please leave your comments in the comments section =).

 [1]: http://mesonbuild.com/ "Meson Build"
 [2]: https://github.com/meghprkh/libgamepad "LibGamepad"